-What if the efficiency gains from AI start to erode trust in your brand faster than they boost productivity?
-Marketing teams increasingly rely on automation to scale content, and AI ethics issues—bias, misinformation, opaque decision-making—now surface in campaign audits and customer feedback.
+What if the efficiency gains from AI hurt your brand’s trust more than they improve productivity?
+Marketing teams are relying on automation to create more content, and AI ethics issues—like bias, misinformation, and unclear decision-making—appear in campaign audits and customer feedback.

 - How to map ethical risk across the content lifecycle